upsurgeio/closedrouter-docs/README.md

 - **📚 Read the Development Guide** – Learn implementation details and advanced usage
 - **💬 Test with Postman** – Use our Postman collection to explore APIs interactively
-- **🚀 Build on Bhindi** – Integrate ClosedRouter into Bhindi AI applications
+- **🚀 Build on Bhindi** – Integrate Pineapple into Bhindi AI applications
 - **🔧 Check Examples** – Review code examples and integration patterns

 ---